awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 ## Cost Explorer and Consolidated Billing<a name="cbconsiderations"></a>

-The owner of the payer \(master\) account in an AWS Organizations organization has full access to all Billing and Cost Management information for costs incurred by the master account and by linked \(member\) accounts, and can view all costs in Cost Explorer\.
-The owner of a payer account can also grant linked accounts the permissions to see the costs for the linked account, refunds and credits, and RI recommendations\.
+The owner of the payer \(master\) account in an AWS Organizations organization has full access to all Billing and Cost Management information for costs incurred by the payer account and by linked \(member\) accounts\.
+The owner of a payer account can view all costs in Cost Explorer\.
+The owner can also grant linked accounts the permissions to see the costs for the linked account, refunds and credits, and RI recommendations\.
 Owners of a linked account can't see the costs, refunds, or RI recommendations for any other account in the organization\.
 For more information about consolidated billing, see [Consolidated Billing for Organizations](consolidated-billing.md)\.

 ### Granting Owners of a Member Account Access to Cost Explorer Data<a name="cb-granted-members-access"></a>